 10 For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.

-This is precisely why many atrocities, murders and crimes go without appropriate attention and why distant problems don’t receive the compassion they deserve; There is apparently nothing to be gained by working for justice.
-In the eyes of men, retribution must pay back…literally.
+This is precisely why many atrocities, murders and crimes go without appropriate attention and why distant problems don’t receive the compassion they deserve; There is not enough reward to be gained by working for justice.
+In the eyes of selfish men, retribution must pay back…literally.

 This is why the misfortunes of others often need to be “marketed” before people are compelled to act—If people can be made to care, they are provoked to pay towards reparations.
 This is also why excessive attention is generated at every opportunity—The more people become emotionally involved, the more they are inspired to pay for justice with their money, time, effort and energy.

 Then, isn’t it twisted that professing Christians, tend to treat God the same way.
-They think that He can be moved by our pity to give us a blessing.
+People think that He can be moved by whining and overtly pitiful prayers to payout greater blessings.
 This is why people love messages preached about haters.
 A lot of times, it is simply unrighteous judgment, glorified.
 How or why does someone deserve the title “hater”?
 We love using the label, so what warrants us giving it to someone?
 Is it because you told them you love Jesus, or is it because you assume they’re jealous of your physical possessions and potential?
 When you label someone a hater, is it really because of their conviction by your obedience to Jesus?
 Is it because they hate the Jesus in you or just you?
-Today, many of Christendom’s favorite messages from their favorite pastors about haters are nothing more than the glorified judgment of others.
+Today, many of Christendom’s favorite messages from favorite pastors are about haters, and they are usually nothing more than the glorified judgment of others.
 It’s all based on materialism and a self-righteous attempt of some to build a case for carnal blessing by presenting themselves as better than others.
-It often doesn’t focus on our self but others, which is why people love it so much.
-It’s a religious blame game hoping to find the twisted faith to believe you’ll get what you want because someone else doesn’t like you.
+Messages like these cause people to blame other before looking at their own actions, and that is why people love them so much.
+It’s a religious blame game, hoping to find the twisted faith to believe you’ll get what you want just because someone else doesn’t like you.

-People would rather forgo any forgiveness and fabricate jealousy to justify their unrighteous ambition.
+People would rather forgo forgiving others to fabricate jealousy to justify their unrighteous ambition.

 God is interested in defending one thing—His standard of righteousness, and if that is not in you, you have no case.
 If you’re holding bitterness against your neighbor, you are harboring unrighteousness, and God is not obligated to come to your defense.
 In fact, it’s against His nature.
 Just ask Job.
 The payout for our sins would not have been released if Jesus didn’t love His own enemies.
 In compassion, Jesus foreknew the end of our sin and was moved to save us from it.